-Read Write Inc phonics sessions are delivered to learners whose phonics baseline assessments identify they require phonic support to be continued into their secondary education journey.
+A bespoke Read Write Inc phonics session is delivered to learners whose phonics baseline assessments identify they require phonic support to be continued into their secondary education journey.
 Learners will follow the Read Write Inc phonics programme which supports the application of phonics to reading, spelling and writing.